axboe/fio/HOWTO.rst

 .. option:: flow=int

         Weight in token-based flow control.
-If this value is used, then there is a 'flow counter' which is used to regulate the proportion of activity between two or more jobs.
-Fio attempts to keep this flow counter near zero.
-The ``flow`` parameter stands for how much should be added or subtracted to the flow counter on each iteration of the main I/O loop.
-That is, if one job has ``flow=8`` and another job has ``flow=-1``, then there will be a roughly 1:8 ratio in how much one runs vs the other.
+If this value is used, then fio regulates the activity between two or more jobs sharing the same flow_id.
+Fio attempts to keep each job activity proportional to other jobs' activities in the same flow_id group, with respect to requested weight per job.
+That is, if one job has `flow=3', another job has `flow=2' and another with `flow=1`, then there will be a roughly 3:2:1 ratio in how much one runs vs the others.

 .. option:: flow_sleep=int